 Meditation and yoga are highly effective techniques for relaxing the body and clearing the mind.
 1500 years ago, a sage named Patañjali, who was working from far older sources, compiled the 196 sutras, or aphorisms, that form the basis of Ashtanga Yoga.
 Among these was this simple but transcendental saying that has survived the centuries:

 "Yoga is the effort to still the thought and feeling waves of the mind."

 You can easily practice this highly versatile meditation technique virtually anywhere, anytime.
 This "body wave" method is especially relaxing when you're stressed out at work.
 It can also be the precursor to a good night's sleep before bedtime.
 Imagine a wave of energy moving across your body from your feet through each body part to your scalp.
 Breathe deeply as this wave moves across skin and muscle.
 Empty your mind of extraneous thoughts and feelings.
-Do this for several minutes each day as time permits.
+Do this for several minutes each day.

 Meditation as Medicine Yoga Journal